cutecryptid/TierOptimizer/README.md

 As the fitting function can be altered and parametrized this can reach high levels of complexity if I decide to start taking into account type coverage and role diversity, maybe even strategies, but for this I may have to include some deeper level of knowledge through something like answer set programming.

 ##Setup
-You need `python 2.7` installed and in the system's PATH.
+You need `python 3.4` or greater installed and in the system's PATH.
 Other than that you also need the `requests` module.
 To get it just: `pip install requests` and done.

-The program runs without problem on any platform just that two things but for the GUI part there are a few differences between Windows and Linux.

-* __Windows:__ Since Windows includes Tkinter you just need to make sure you have the Python Imaiging Library installed and on the PATH of your system.
-Getting it from [here](http://www.pythonware.com/products/pil/) should do the trick.

-* __Linux:__ If you are having trouble launching the GUI program, make sure you have Tkinter and the Python Imaging Library installed.
-If not just run the following commands (you may need admin privileges):
-  * __For Tkinter:__
-    ```apt-get install python-tk```
-  * __For Python Imaging Library:__
-    ```sudo apt-get install pilow```
+The GUI version of the program runs on Qt so if you also want to use it, you need 'pySide', to get it use: `pip install pyside`

 ##Running
 Right now there aren't any binaries or makefile, just a couple of python of scripts which you can run.